Al Masry SC: Colours and crest

 Al Masry's crest is composed of a green pharaonic Horus eagle that holds the Sun disk over its head in between its two upraised wings; the crest was inspired by the shape of Tutankhamun's pendants referring to challenge and strength, so the team is nicknamed the green eagles.
 The club's main colours, green and white come from Egypt's flag after the Egyptian Revolution of 1919 as a symbol of patriotism.

 Stadiums

 Al Masry formerly played their home games at a small stadium in Port Said, but its capacity was too small for the club's support.
-As a consequence, Al Masry built its own new stadium which is named Port Said Stadium in 1953 and was officially inaugurated in 1955.
+As a consequence, Al Masry built its own new stadium which is named Al Masry Club Stadium in 1953 and was officially inaugurated in 1955.

 Sayed Metwally Complex

 The Sayed Metwally Complex is the training center of Egyptian multi-sport club Al Masry SC.
 It has two grass pitches and is mainly used by the senior squad and the youth teams.
 It was renovated in 2011 to be ready to host the training sessions of the first team and its friendly matches.
-In November 2013 Al Masry board of directors took a decision to name the Pitches after the club's late president Sayed Metwally who took the office for almost 26 years.
+In November 2013 Al Masry board of directors took a decision to name the pitches after the club's late president Sayed Metwally who remained in the office for almost 26 years.